One of the best things about Schlumbergera is its habit of blooming at times of the year when most of your other plants are dormant.

 Humans tend to harvest most of their food in the autumn, so it’s easy to forget that plants have the opposite feeding cycle.

-In nature, winter is a time where organic matter breaks down and enriches the soil.
+In nature, winter is a time when organic matter breaks down and enriches the soil.

 These nutrients have largely been used up by autumn, causing plants to go dormant until nature can replenish the soil again.